Roman Dacia: Late Roman incursions

 The last major Roman incursion into the former province of Dacia occurred in 367 AD, when the emperor Valens used a diplomatic incident to launch a major campaign against the Goths.
 Hoping to regain the trans-Danubian beachhead which Constantine had successfully established at Sucidava, Valens launched a raid into Gothic territory after crossing the Danube near Daphne around 30 May; they continued until September without any serious engagements.
 He tried again in 368 AD, setting up his base camp at Carsium, but was hampered by a flood on the Danube.
 He therefore spent his time rebuilding Roman forts along the Danube.
 In 369, Valens crossed the river into Gothia, and this time managed to engage the Tervingi, defeating them, and granting them peace on Roman terms.

 This was the final attempt by the Romans to maintain a presence in the former province.
 Soon after, the westward push by the Huns put increased pressure on the Tervingi, who were forced to abandon the old Dacian province and seek refuge within the Roman Empire.
 Mismanagement of this request resulted in the death of Valens and the bulk of the eastern Roman army at the Battle of Adrianople in 378 AD.

+Although the region of Dacia to the north of the Danube was never re-conquered afterward, in the mid 6th century, the emperor Justinian built a large number of fortresses along the river to supplement border defenses, including the tower at Turnu Severin on the northern bank, and there were several Eastern Roman (early Byzantine) campaigns which occurred there in the last two decades of the 6th century and beginning of the 7th century, particularly under the emperor Maurice (reigned 582-602).
+The aim was to secure the Balkan provinces and Danubian frontier against continued incursions from Slavic and Avar raids, fortifying several settlements and fortresses along the river, but this also involved some victories over these enemies deeper into their lands to the north, including Pannonia as well.
+However, despite these successes in re-establishing the frontier, in 602 a mutiny within the exhausted Byzantine army stationed north of the river in what was once Dacia (with the expectation that they would continue to stay and campaign there over the winter, despite pay cuts) caused the emperor to be overthrown by one of his generals, Phocas, culminating in the eventual collapse of Roman control of the Balkans over the coming decades as attention had to be turned east to Persian and later Arab threats.